ReginaDivaDharma/Shoup/README.md

 # Key Web Features
-The website Shoup has several pages function such as homepage, gallery, and Manage Gallery for now.
+The main objective of this project is to make a website presenting datas of sales from an online shop, their statistics, etc. The website Shoup has several pages function such as homepage, gallery, and Manage Gallery for now.
+Key users are the owners and admins so they can see how well their sales are going

 # Backend
 the backend is made with node.js and mysql (mariadb) server with XAMPP, here i have index.js to deal with routings in the backend folder, while within the routes folder i have several files containing APIs for each functional page, i connect the database with database.js file, where i use port 5000

 # Homepage
-Within the homepage section of the project, i have several charts showing what type of fanmerch i make and their analytics, as in what games they are from, inspiration, type of merch, which ones are the best selling according to the data etc, i have several endpoints and im using several custom-made components here as well like cards, barchart,etc
+Within the homepage section of the project, i have several charts showing what type of fanmerch i make and their analytics, as in what games they are from, inspiration, type of merch, which ones are the best selling according to the data etc, i have several endpoints and im using several custom-made components here as well like cards, barchart,etc. I am using ANTD and E-Charts to help me with these components

 # Gallery
 Within the gallery i have shown several products or drawings using a database i have created called shoup, here user can also click the drawing and a modal will pop up to explain the image's details